top of page

 BY-LAW 2.67 – PRACTICE POLICY FOR HEAT AND HUMIDITY

 Schools must follow the statewide policy for conducting practices and voluntary conditioning workouts in all sports during times of extremely high heat and/or humidity that will be signed by each head coach at the beginning of each season and distributed to all players and their parents or guardians.
-The policy shall follow modified guidelines of the American College of Sports Medicine in regard to:
+The policy shall follow modified guidelines of the American College of Sports Medicine regarding:

 1. The scheduling of practices at various heat/humidity levels